 Thank you for your interest in Alien Anthropologists.
-Many moons ago I attended and completed my undergraduate studies at UCLA in their Motion/Picture Television program.
+Many moons ago I obtained a fine arts undergraduate degree in Motion Pictures/Television.
 Following graduation my career path took a turn into an entirely unrelated field from which I am honorably retired.
 I am indeed grateful for friends and former colleagues who continued with their careers, over the intervening years, in film and television.
 This project could not have been brought to this stage without their invaluable expertise and assistance.

-Alien Anthropologists takes place in the not too distant future (America circa 2022) that is yet further along the dystopian path to destruction.
+Alien Anthropologists takes place in the not too distant future that is yet further along the dystopian path to destruction.
 As described in the opening titles, “After a brief respite from tyranny, the Old Republic is again under the thumb of the Elites.”